ivanhernandezroldan/traffic_simulator/README.md

 - Implementation of exception handling to ensure simulator stability and robustness.
 - Elegant notification of errors.

+#### Graphic Interface Visually Appealing:

+- Design of an intuitive and efficient graphical interface using Swing components.
+- Implementation of an interactive control panel to manage the simulation.

 #### Graphical Representation of Road Map: